jdsprink91/scandalous-prince-reader/README.md

       anything about this)
 - [ ] need a way to refresh the feed (refresh button)
 - [x] Why won't marketplace work?
 Snag their rss feed and see what's breaking.
-- [ ] demolisten photo will not update
+- [x] demolisten photo will not update
 - [ ] negative playback on show item cards (they don't have duration)
+- [ ] no way to delete show if feed is broken

 ## V0.0.9 checklist